Skip to content

 design(dds) # to check the design formula

-The inspection of the dds revealed that the colData and the design must be re-organized prior to the analysis.
-With the following commands we will rename the column of the colData, we will ensure that the rownames of the metadata are present in the same order as the column names and we reconstruct the colData.
-Notice that with this operation we also eliminate the sizeFactors already estimated by the nfcore DESeq2 module
+The colData and the design are the ones created within the nfcore/rnaseq pipeline and must be reorganised prior to the analysis.
+With the following commands we will create our metadata starting from the info stored in the dds.
+We will rename the column of the colData, we will ensure that the rownames of the metadata are present in the same order as the column names and finally we will update the colData of the dds object with our newly created metadata.

 #### Creation of metadata starting from the dds colData ####